Arthur Prest

 Chief Arthur Edward Prest (10 February 1906 – 26 September 1976) was an Itsekiri politician of biracial heritage from the Warri division of southern Nigeria.

 Life

-Prest was born in February 1906 to a white English father from Liverpool who was a ship's captain and a colonialist, and an Itsekiri royal Nigerian mother, Princess Mami Ogbe, who was the daughter of the Olu of Warri.
-He was an officer in the Nigerian police force, and the first Nigerian commissioned police officer.
-He studied law in England, and registered at the supreme court of Nigeria in 1947, prior to his nomination as a representative of the Warri district in the Western Regional House of Assembly.
+Prest was born in February 1906 to a white English father from Liverpool who was a ship's captain and a merchant trader, and an Itsekiri royal Nigerian mother, Princess Mami Ogbe, who was the daughter of the Olu of Warri.
+In 1946, Prest was given the chieftaincy title of the Olorogun of Warri by the Olu of Warri.

+Prest was an officer in the Nigerian police force and the first Nigerian commissioned police officer.
+He studied law in England, and registered at the Supreme Court of Nigeria in 1947, prior to his nomination as a representative of the Warri district in the Western Regional House of Assembly.
+He later became a High Court Judge in the then Mid-Western Region.

 In 1950 Prest and Anthony Enahoro founded the Mid-West Party.
-Enahoro had already started the Mid-West Press and he published the Nigerian newspaper from 1950 to 1953.
-The Mid-West Party became part of the Action Group in 1951.
+Enahoro had already started the Mid-West Press and published the Nigerian newspaper from 1950 to 1953.
+In 1951, the Mid-West Party became part of the Action Group.